 Too often do people suffer heart attacks or stroke and then start going out for walks or other moderate activity.
-It seems that nobody needs to be told that "something is better than nothing" after they have already seen the results of their ill-health.
-Yet, making a difference can be by doing something as simple as deciding to walk down to the store instead of drive to it or to take the stairs instead of the elevator.
+It seems that nobody needs to be told that "something is better than nothing" after they have already seen the results of their ill health.
+Yet, making a difference can happen from something as simple as deciding to walk down to the store instead of drive to it, or to take the stairs instead of the elevator.

 The same things are true of resistance exercise and strength training.
 You do not need to be daunted and overwhelmed by the complexity of strength training to get some immediate and tangible benefits from it.
 You do not need a complicated long-term plan to get started.
 As a matter of fact, picking a handful of exercises, let's say body weight exercises, and simply playing around with them, getting a feel and deriving a baseline, can and will be of immediate benefit.
 Yet, many a trainee, if they were to tell a strength coach they were going to do this, would be admonished for it and told they didn't know what they were doing.
 You must pick a program and stick to it!
 I've complained about this before: